 Each scenario must use a unique target set or target sets, and varying combinations of adversary equipment, strategies, and tactics, to ensure that the combination of all scenarios challenges every component of the onsite physical protection program and protective strategy to include, but not limited to, equipment, implementing, procedures, and personnel.

-Verify the licensee has measures to ensure performance evaluations conducted at an operating reactor do not pose the potential for adverse effects on safety and security.
+Verify the licensee has developed, implemented, or is prepared to implement measures to ensure performance evaluations conducted at an operating reactor do not pose the potential for adverse effects on safety and security.
 (10 CFR 73.58(b))

 Specific Guidance